anyevs/CloudCraft/README.md

 ## Overview

-MineCloud is a cloud-hosted Minecraft multiplayer server deployed on AWS EC2 using Ubuntu Linux and Java.
+CloudCraft is a cloud-hosted Minecraft multiplayer server deployed on AWS EC2 using Ubuntu Linux and Java.

 This project demonstrates practical cloud infrastructure skills including: